pilattebe/ol-json-styles/README.md

 # ol-json-styles

-This package can read and write a serialized version of Openlayers styles, making it easily sharable and storable.
+This package can use json instead of classes to make OpenLayers style easily shareable.